 The house has been referred to as a ‘living trailer’ for the upcoming film, and it managed to make me even less interested in the movie than the actual trailer did.
 It was just kind of boring to walk through, especially considering the other four houses were so entertaining.
 It’s really the only ‘thumbs down’ of the event, for me.

 4) FROM DUSK TILL DAWN

 If I was handing out awards to this year’s Halloween Horror Nights houses, both the ‘Sexiest’ and ‘Coolest’ statues would go to From Dusk Till Dawn, which was inspired by the recent spin-off TV series – of which I only saw the first episode.

 At the entrance to the attraction was a full-on recreation of the Titty Twister, though it’s interesting to note that the word ‘Titty’ was removed from the sign out front (for obvious reasons).
 Escorting us into the building was an actor playing the role of Cheech Marin’s character ‘Chet Pussy’ from the film, which really helped make you feel like you were about to enter horror’s most iconic bar.

 Inside, scantily clad vampires danced in brothel-style rooms while angry male vampires popped up to scare you while you were distracted by all the boobies.
-One particularly impressive set-piece saw Santanico Pandemonium dancing on the bar’s main stage, and towards the end of the house brothers Richie and Seth Gecko popped up, escorting us to safety as they shot at vampires.
+One particularly impressive set-piece saw Santanico Pandemonium dancing on the bar’s main stage, and toward the end of the house brothers Richie and Seth Gecko popped up, escorting us to safety as they shot at vampires.